Manasvini0301/Final-Project/README.md

 # Final-Project
-**How can machine learning models effectively predict agricultural exports, and what are the trade-offs between different models in terms of accuracy and computational efficiency?**
+**Which machine learning model provides the most accurate and reliable predictions for agricultural exports for different countries, and what are the trade-offs between different models in terms of accuracy and computational efficiency? **
 This project explores the use of machine learning models to predict agricultural export patterns across various commodities and regions.
-The study leverages Random Forest, XGBoost, and LSTM networks to analyze historical export data (2019–2022) and evaluate predictive accuracy using metrics like F1-score, R², and RMSE.
+The study leverages Random Forest, XGBoost, and LSTM networks to analyze historical export data (2010–2022) and evaluate predictive accuracy using metrics like F1-score, R², and RMSE.

 Key aspects of the project include:
 ✅ Data preprocessing – Feature engineering, scaling, and handling missing values